How to Become a Notary in New York

 A New York notary public is authorized to perform the following notarial acts (Executive Law §135):

-What is the process to become a New York electronic notary public?
+What are the steps to become an electronic notary in New York?

 To become an electronic notary in New York, you must: